 There are two ways to configure this:

-Both ways bring up the same table:
+Both ways bring up the same page:

 The quality seal is a great mechanism to combine collaborative editing with clear responsibilities and a rigid governance process.
 The main concept is very simple: